Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Abstract

 \section{Abstract}

-This article introduces the \emph{decisional states} of system, and provides a practical algorithm for computing them.
-The decisional states are defined as the internal states of a system that lead to the same decision, based on a user-provided utility or pay-off function.
+This article introduces both a new algorithm for reconstructing epsilon-machines from data, as well as the \emph{decisional states}.
+These are defined as the internal states of a system that lead to the same decision, based on a user-provided utility or pay-off function.
 The utility function encodes some a priori knowledge external to the system, it quantifies how bad it is to make mistakes.
-The intrinsic underlying structure of the system is modeled by an ε-machine and its causal states.
-The decisional states are the emerging patterns corresponding to the utility function.
-In a complex systems perspective, these patterns thus form a partition of the lower-level system states that is defined according to the higher-level user's knowledge.
+The intrinsic underlying structure of the system is modeled by an epsilon-machine and its causal states.
+The decisional states form a partition of the lower-level causal states that is defined according to the higher-level user's knowledge.
+In a complex systems perspective, the decisional states are thus the {}``emerging'' patterns corresponding to the utility function.
 The transitions between these decisional states correspond to events that lead to a change of decision.
-An algorithm is provided so as to estimate the states and their transitions from data.
+The new REMAPF algorithm estimates both the epsilon-machine and the decisional states from data.
 Application examples are given for hidden model reconstruction, cellular automata filtering, and edge detection in images.